THE PLACE TO EXPLORE

 The former pleasure palace of Archbishop Markus Sittikus is located south of Salzburg and is easy to reach by car or bus (no. 25).
 The beautiful Hellbrunn Palace can be visited as part of an exhibition.

 The unique water games are particularly fascinating and fun for the whole family.
-This is where the archbishops entertained their guests and the surprising effects still delight visitors today.
+This is where the archbishops amused themselves with their guests and the surprising effects still delight visitors today.
 A newly developed audio guide leads you through the trick fountains and provides fascinating insights behind the scenes.

 A spacious park around the castle invites you to stroll and take a break.
 You can also have a wonderful picnic here.
-Among other things, the park contains an adventure playground for children and a sculpture park with changing exhibitions.
+The park includes an adventure playground for children and a sculpture park with changing exhibitions.

 Making animal friends